OpenSourceEconomics/ruspy/docs/source/estimation_old.rst

 **cost_scale :** *(float)* The scale for the maintenance costs.
 See :ref:`scale` for details.

-In the key **method** the following has to be specified:
+In the subdictionary **optimizer** at least the following has to be specified:

-**method:** *(string)* The general approach chosen which is either "NFXP", "NFXP_BHHH" or "MPEC".
+**approach :** *(string)* The general approach chosen which is either "NFXP" or "MPEC".

-If "NFXP" or "NFXP_BHHH" are chosen as "method", then the additional subdictionairy **alg_details** can be used to specify options for the fixed point algorithm.
-See :ref:`alg_details` for the possible keys and the default values.
+**algorithm :** *(string)* The name of the optimization algorithm used to estimate the model with one of the above approaches.
+More details below as the selection is specific to the general approach.

+Optionally, irrespective of the approach chosen, one can specify the following:

+**derivative :** *(string)* (optional) Information on whether to use analytical or numerical derivatives.
+Enter "Yes" for analytical and "No" or numerical derivatives.
+*Default is "Yes"*.

 As the optimization problem in the NFXP and MPEC are quite different, also in the **init_dict** many different options are available depending on the approach.